 Can’t remember when you last checked yours?
 Remove it and hold it up to the light.
 If light isn’t visible, get a new one.

 3. Clean the Inside

 Remove the blower door and vacuum up dust.

 Then take a look at your air conditioner’s drain line—it’s a supple plastic tube.
 If it’s dirty, you can freshen it by draining diluted bleach through the tube to sanitize the line.
 Or you can replace the tube.

 Wash the drain port using a small, round paintbrush.
 Reconnect the drain tube and restore power.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Never Forget a Tune-Up Again

-Annual air conditioner maintenance from Hale's Air Conditioning Services Inc can make your unit more efficient and help it last longer.
-We also provide convenient service agreements, so you won’t forget to book your annual tune-up!
+Annual air conditioner maintenance from Hale's Air Conditioning Services Inc can make your equipment more efficient and help it last longer.
+We also provide convenient service agreements, so you won’t forget to schedule your annual maintenance!